dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Changes to MSBuild properties

+While upgrading your app, it's recommended to remove the following UWP MSBuild properties from your project file:

+- `WindowsXamlEnableOverview`
+- `AppxPackageSigningEnabled`
+- `GenerateAssemblyInfo`.

-While upgrading your application, it is recommended to remove these UWP properties: `WindowsXamlEnableOverview`, `AppxPackageSigningEnabled`, and `GenerateAssemblyInfo`.
-Specify the platform architectures in the target project with the following .NET runtime identifiers:
+You'll also need to specify the platform architectures in the target project with the following .NET runtime identifiers:

 ```xml
 <PropertyGroup>